taoni0718/MetaSpy-Artifact/README.md

 # VeRa
-Anonymous Artifact Repository of VeRa (NDSS'25 Submission).
+Anonymous Artifact Repository of VeRa (USENIX Security'25 Submission).
 More details will be available.

 ## Experimental Details